Naresuan’s Elephant Battle

 The Rice Goddess

-Rice in Thailand is a big deal, providing many jobs and a lot of income to the country.
-As a result, many people involved in the industry routinely pray to or make offerings to Phosop, or the rice goddess.
+Rice in Thailand is a big deal, standing as the world’s second-biggest exporter providing plenty of jobs and income to the country.
+As a result, many people involved in the industry routinely pray to or make offerings to Phosop, aka ‘the Rice Goddess’.
 This is done at every stage of the cultivation of grain, and it’s thought that Phosop will ensure that everyone has enough to eat.
 Thailand’s Queen Sirikit also acknowledges the practice, and it’s common for a woman to play the role of Phosop during rice festivals and celebrations.